johbar/text-extraction-service/README.md

 ## Status

 This started as an exercise in using Golang and cgo.
-But it is about to be used in production (at least for PDFs).
+But it is being used in production (at least for PDFs).
 The use case is the fast processing of binary documents for repeated search machine indexation (see blow for details).

 The RegEx-based RTF parser is rather inefficient.